safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise4.md

 <br>**1) Open Workspace**
 <br>Open the workspace from exercise 3, or the begin workspace listed above.
 You can see that it consists of a Reader, a Writer, and two transformers, plus some published parameters.

-In this step we'll give the end-user control over output layers.
+To add - for example - road features to the raster output first requires a Reader for those road features, so that is the first step...

 <br>**2) Add Reader**
-<br>To add - for example - road features to the raster output first requires a Reader for those road features.
-So select Readers &gt; Add Reader and use the following setup:
+<br>Select Readers &gt; Add Reader and use the following setup:

 <table style="border: 0px">